beckhamberhanu/Financial-News-Analysis/_pages/about.md

 ---

-Feel free to connect, I'm open to collaborations revolving around my mentioned domains.
+Feel free to connect, I'm open to collaborations revolving around my mentioned domains, and I'm open to other areas as well.
 Explore my [*Portfolio*](/portfolio/) to see some of my completed projects.